AdKats/AdKats/README.md

 </p>
 <h4><b>2.
 XpKiller's "Procon Chat, GUID, Stats and Mapstats Logger" Plugin</b></h4>
 <p>
+    Stat logger was used for years before AdKats came on the scene so that database structure is used as a base for this plugin.
-    AdKats will only run if one of this plugin is using the same database AdKats uses, and running on every battlefield Server you plan to install AdKats on.
+    AdKats will only run properly if pointed at the same database that your stat logger plugins are connected to, and also only when stat logger is running on all the servers you plan to install AdKats on.
-    Running it alongside AdKats on each Procon layer is advised, and will ensure these conditions are met.
+    Running AdKats on the same layers as your stat logger instances for each server will ensure these conditions are met.
 </p>
 <p>
     The latest universal version of XpKiller's Stat Logger can be downloaded from here: <a